Meetings are a necessary evil, especially when working remotely.

 This was especially true with problem-solving.
 If they were being asked to help resolve an issue and couldn’t send an email simply saying the issue had been resolved, they picked up the phone and asked the questions they needed to ask, trying to solve the problem in real-time, if possible.

 But, it wasn’t just for problem-solving.
 Trying to find a date for a meeting, and it is going back and forth?
 Pick up the phone.
 Trying to resolve a misunderstanding?
 Pick up the phone.

 Relationships are so important to those who have been working remotely for years.
 The most important thing is to preserve the relationship, no matter the topic.
 And the best way to do that is to pick up the phone.

 This tip will make all of the internal communications people very happy.
 Most organizations have various blast emails that go out regularly.
 They can be newsletters, all of the company’s mentions in the news, all sorts of things.

 Someone is being paid money to compile, write, edit, and send out those messages.
 Somebody important thinks those messages are important.

 Yet, most organizations are lucky to get more than a 25% open rate on those emails.

 Be one of the 25%.
-The veteran remote employees all mentioned how these types of emails were part of their weekly or daily routine.
+The veteran remote employees mentioned how these emails were part of their weekly or daily routine.
 Those emails are a great brain break from the more intense knowledge work on your to-do list.
 You can read them on your walk around the block at lunchtime.